bdobyns/silver-funicular/rescue-mission/Readme-Rescue-To-Docker.md

 # LINUX DISTRO SPECIFIC ISSUES

 * Note that Debian is much more harsh about taking down public repositories of ancient distributions.
-There is no way to get a copy of Debian Potato (for example) anymore.
+There is no way to get a copy of Debian Etch (for example) anymore.

 * Centos (RedHat) is much better about making ancient distributions available still, although you may need to edit the repo urls so that you point at a different place.
-See the [Centos Vault](http://vault.centos.org)
+See the [Centos Vault](http://vault.centos.org).
+However, be aware that once a release has transtioned to the vault, that means that developers for RedHat and Centos are no longer apps up to date with security patches, so you will have vulnerable binaries.

 * It may be helpful (or may not) to make a base image for your distribution, but it is not strictly necessary.
 A separate companion document to this one shows how.